American College of Occupational and Environmental Medicine

 American College of Occupational and Environmental Medicine (ACOEM) is a United States-based professional society for health care professionals in the field of occupational safety and health.
 ACOEM is the pre-eminent physician-led organization that champions the health of workers, safety of workplaces, and quality of environments.

 History

 The American Occupational Medical Association was created in 1916.
 The American Academy of Occupational Medicine was created in 1946.
 In 1988, both organizations were merged to form the present day American College of Occupational and Environmental Medicine.

-Background

-The American College of Occupational and Environmental Medicine (ACOEM) is dedicated to promoting the health of workers through preventive medicine, clinical care, research, and education.
-It is headquartered in Elk Grove Village, Illinois.
-ACOEM membership consists of physicians and allied health professionals in a variety of medical practices.
-ACOEM develops policies and position statements on issues related to occupational and environmental medicine.
-While a national organization, ACOEM is composed of regional component societies in the United States and Canada, whose members hold regular scientific meetings and networking events.
-ACOEM hosts its annual American Occupational Health Conference (AOHC) each spring.
-ACOEM offers continuing education courses including Foundations in Occupational Medicine, Occupational Medicine Board Review, and Impairment and Disability Evaluation, and offers training for MRO Drug/Alcohol Testing and Commercial Driver Medical Examiners.

-ACOEM mission

-ACOEM provides leadership to promote optimal health and safety of workers, workplaces, and environments by: